saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 ---

-A LAG combines multiple physical links between two adjacent nodes and offers increases bandwidth, link efficiency and physical redundancy.
-Other protocols use the LAG as a single interface.
+A LAG combines multiple physical links between two adjacent nodes together to establish a single (virtual) link.
+This offers increased bandwidth, link efficiency and physical redundancy.
+Other protocols use the LAG interface as a single interface.

-In order to make the other protocols rapidly detect failures, you can configure them with BFD.
+In order to make protocols that run accross the LAG rapidly detect failures, you can configure them with BFD.
 BFD supports OSPF, IS-IS, BGP, LDP, RSVP, static routes and more.

 In some networks, BFD is configured to aide multiple protocols at the same time.
 But did you know that you can also protect a LAG using BFD?
 And that this protection also helps the higher-layer protocols to respond faster?